SeifElghandour/Plant-Cure/READMEf.md

-# Plant Scan AI - HTML/CSS/JS Version
+# Plant-Cure - HTML/CSS/JS Version

 A clean, standalone version of Plant Scan AI built with pure HTML, CSS, and JavaScript.
 Easy to edit in Visual Studio Code and deploy anywhere.